 Contingent is a circular group commissioned with a brillant mission.
 Each circle is constructed of ground steel square tubing that is patinaed and finished with thick high gloss metal dye.
-It casts fabulous shadows when hung, almost like getting two sculptures in one.
+Comes in two pieces that can be hung your way, casting fabulous shadows - almost like getting two sculptures in one.

 About Curtis Jeré

 Though the name Curtis Jeré is familiar to many as the maker of ebullient and eccentric modern design from the 1960s and '70s, relatively few are aware that it is a pseudonym for the design team of Curtis Freiler and Jerry Fels.
 Together, the two created some of the most striking and vivid furnishings and decorative objects of their era, from sculptures and dynamically framed mirrors, to lighting and wall decorations.